Moquo/EasyBonsai/README.md

 * Windows:
   Donwload and Compile.
 * Linux/Mac:
   Download and Compile if your compiler supports regex.
+(Or just download the release and use wine)

 ### Getting Started